- If you are going to test your own Web service, make sure it is deployed and running.

 Depending on the chosen request method, you can create a list of parameters in two ways:

 For GET requests, specify the parameters to be passed as a query string inside the URL.
-Use the Query string parameters pane.
+Use the Request Parameters pane.

 To have the parameters passed to the target method inside a request message body,

-use the the Request parameters pane. or have them inserted in the request from a local file.
+use the Request Body pane or have them inserted in the request from a local file.

-- To specify the parameters explicitly, choose the Text option and tpe the parameters and values in the text box.
+- To specify the parameters explicitly, choose the Text option and type the parameters and values in the text box.